AIP-A12/A12_Movie_descriptor/Jaivin_Jacob/Readme.md

 4. Feature_Extraction_VIT.ipynb - Extracting features from videos using pretrained VIT model.

 5. Custom_Model_Resnet_Features.ipynb - Created an LSTM model for generating text descriptions from features extracted using Resnet50 model.

+6. VIT_GPT2_Full_Pipeline.ipynb - Full code which: 1. generating text description using VIT gpt, 2.
+Converting to audio file, 3.
+Finding silent part in the video(handles videos with background music), 4.
+Merge audio description with the video.